-A backend developer is someone who is responsible for the mobile app server related tasks, which requires connecting the overall content and plugins one sees on the app to the CMS.
+A backend developer is someone responsible for the mobile app server-related tasks, which require connecting the overall content and plugins one sees on the app to the CMS.
 They are also involved in the process of logic development needed for making every element of the application work exactly as they are intended to.

-With the definitions and surface-level KRAs of both the developers’ types now touched in our mobile app backend development guide, let us look at the difference between both Frontend developer and Backend developer, visually.
+With the definitions and surface-level KRAs of both the developers’ types now touched on in our mobile app backend development guide, let us look at the difference between both Frontend developers and Backend developers, visually.

-Now that we have looked into the difference in both the process from the POV of the respective developers, let us focus on the part that makes engines an application – Backend development.
-Starting with how backend architecture and backend server for mobile app actually works.
+Now that we have looked into the difference in both processes from the POV of the respective developers, let us focus on the part that makes engines an application – Backend development.
+Starting with how backend architecture and backend server for mobile app works.

-In layman terms, Backend development is about making the mobile applications work as it is intended to.
-And driving the whole mechanism of the activity are a set of tools and frameworks that are denoted as ‘Software Stack’.
+In layman’s terms, Backend development is about making the mobile applications work as it is intended to.
+And driving the whole mechanism of the activity is a set of tools and frameworks that are denoted as a ‘Software Stack’.